kevinandris/MERN_Real_Estate_App/README.md

     5) express
     6) express-async-handler
     7) express-oauth2-jwt-bearer
-    8) axios

 #   To install vite:
     1) create a project with vite@latest my-project -- --template react
     2) cd my-project

 #   Constraints:
     1) Unable to deploy the project.
     2) Cancel booking button is not showing after a user books a property.
+    3)

 #   Personal opinion on improving self-skills in coding:
     1) Be active to compile the code every time I create a function to avoid blank/white screen